-Information Required

-Information required for a preauthorization request or notification may include but is not limited to:
+Information Required: Information required for a preauthorization request or notification may include, but is not limited, to:

-- Member's ID number, name and date of birth
+- Member's ID number and date of birth

+- Relationship to subscriber

 - Date of actual service or hospital admission

+- Type of service

+- Place of service

+- Service quantity

 - Procedure codes, up to a maximum of 10 per authorization request

 - Date of proposed procedure, if applicable

-- Diagnosis codes (primary and secondary), up to a maximum of six per authorization request
+- ICD Diagnosis codes (primary and secondary), up to a maximum of six per authorization request

+- Service location

+- Inpatient

+- Acute hospital

+- Skilled nursing

+- Hospice

+- Long-tern acute care

+- Rehabilitation

+- Behavioral health

+- Outpatient

+- Telehealth

+- Office

+- Home

+- Off-campus outpatient hospital

+- On-campus outpatient hospital

+- Ambulatory surgery center

+- Observation

+- Referral

+- Office

+- Off-campus outpatient hospital

+- On-campus outpatient hospital

+- Ambulatory surgery center

+- Other

-- Service location inpatient or outpatient
+- Type of authorization inpatient or outpatient

+- Tax ID Number (TIN) and National Provider Identifier (NPI) number of requesting provider

-- Tax ID number of treatment facility where service is being rendered
+- TIN and NPI of treatment facility where service is being rendered

-- Tax ID number of the provider performing the service
+- TIN and NPI of the provider performing the service

-- Applicable ICD diagnosis code

-- Caller's telephone number
+- Name and telephone number of all providers indicated

 - Attending physician's telephone number

 - Relevant clinical information

 - Discharge plans

-Submitting all relevant clinical information at the time of the request will facilitate a more expeditious determination.
-If additional clinical information is required, a Humana representative will request the specific information needed to complete the authorization process.
+Submitting all relevant clinical information at the time of the request will facilitate a quicker determination.
+If Humana requires additional clinical information, a Humana representative will request the specific information needed to complete the authorization process.

-For Medicare Advantage (MA) plans: Advanced Coverage Determinations (ACD)/Predeterminations and Advanced Beneficiary Notice (ABNs)
+For Medicare Advantage (MA) plans - Advanced Coverage Determinations (ACD)/Predeterminations and Advanced Beneficiary Notice (ABNs)

-CMS does not permit any provider to use the Advanced Beneficiary Notice (ABN) for a Medicare Advantage plan enrollee.
-However, as with Original Medicare, if a provider believes that a specific service might not be covered, CMS expects that provider to share that information with the member before providing the service.
-Note that, for contracted providers particularly, CMS has established very specific requirements for such services.
-Before providing a service that might not be covered, you should call Humana to request an ACD/predetermination, unless the member's plan certificate clearly indicates that the service is one that is never covered.

-For procedures or services that are investigational, experimental or may have limited benefit coverage, or for questions regarding whether Humana will pay for any service, you may request an ACD on behalf of the patient prior to providing the service.
-You may be contacted if additional information is needed.
+CMS does not permit any provider to use the Advance Beneficiary Notice (ABN) for a Medicare Advantage plan enrollee.
+However, as with Original Medicare, if a provider thinks a specific service might not be covered, CMS expects the provider to share that information with the patient before providing the service.
+Note that for contracted providers particularly, CMS has established very specific requirements for such services.
+Before providing a service that might not be covered, you should call Humana to request an ACD/predetermination, unless the member's plan certificate clearly indicates that the service is never covered.
+For procedures or services that are investigational, experimental or may have limited benefit coverage, or if you have questions regarding whether Humana will pay for any service, you can request an ACD on behalf of the patient prior to providing the service.
+You may be contacted if Humana needs additional information.

-ACDs for medical services may be initiated by submitting a written request, fax or telephone request:
+ACDs for medical services can be submitted in writing, by fax or by telephone.

-- Send written requests to the following: Humana Correspondence
+- Send written requests to the following address: Humana Correspondence

 P.O.
 Box 14601

 Lexington, KY 40512-4601

-- Submit by fax: 1-800-266-3022
+- Submit by fax: 800-266-3022

-- Submit by telephone: 1-800-523-0023
+- Submit by telephone: 800-523-0023

-ACDs for medications on the list may be initiated by submitting a fax or telephone request:
+ACDs for medications on the list can be submitted by fax or telephone: